AllanKirui/vue-movies/README.md

 #### Screenshot of the **Movie Info** component.

-- Clicking on a Movie item takes you to a page containing more information about the clicked Movie.
+- Clicking on a Movie takes you to a page containing more information about the Movie.
-- Note that the url also gets updated to reflect the changes.
+- Note that the URL also gets updated to reflect the changes.
-- In this page, you can view the **full overview** and other important details such as **genres**.
+- In this page, you can view the full overview and other important details such as genres and country of production.

 ---